Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Related Work

 \subsection{Point Cloud Completion}

 Point cloud completion has obtained significant development in recent years.
 It plays an important role in autonomous driving, robotic grasping, and computer graphics.
 PCN \cite{yuan2018pcn} pioneers the work of deep learning-based point cloud completion.
 It proposes a simple encoder-decoder network for dense and complete point set generation.
 Since only global features are utilized, PCN is not good at recovering the geometric details.
 Therefore, methods such as \cite{sarmad2019rl,wang2020cascaded,tchapmi2019topnet,huang2020pf} are proposed to learn local features better.
 For example, Wang et al. \cite{wang2020cascaded} propose a coarse-to-fine strategy to synthesize the detailed object shapes by considering the local details of partial input with the global shape information together.
 There are also some methods \cite{wang2020softpoolnet,zhang2020detail,xie2020grnet} propose to learn better semantics for generating more complicated and cleaner complete point clouds.
 For example, SoftPoolNet \cite{wang2020softpoolnet} proposes a soft pooling operation to adaptively extract better semantics features for point cloud generation.
 To learn finer details, VRCNet \cite{pan2021variational} proposes a variational framework that consists of a probabilistic modeling module and a relational enhancement module to improve performance.
 Though promising, these methods are limited in that they all require a large number of paired complete-incomplete point cloud pairs for training, which is cost unfriendly.
 To tackle the issue, Zhang et al. \cite{zhang2021unsupervised} propose to use GAN-Inversion \cite{xia2021gan} for unsupervised point cloud completion.
 Though unpaired samples are no longer required, time-consuming inference time optimization is needed during testing in \cite{zhang2021unsupervised}, making it in-efficient.
 Besides, in \cite{zhang2021unsupervised}, one model only works for a particular category, further limiting its broader application.
+Most similar to our work is \cite{chen2019unpaired}, which also use an encoder-decoder structure for point cloud completion.
+Howecer, firstly, our approach is semi-supervised, whereas \cite{chen2019unpaired} is not.
+Secondly, we use a discriminator on incomplete point clouds with the help of a degradation module, while the \cite{chen2019unpaired} uses a GAN for mapping two spaces on the completion point cloud.
+Thirdly, we propose a semisupervised prior distillation technique that distills different features as prior, which is not discussed in t \cite{chen2019unpaired}.
+Finally, we address the case when pair-data is limited, which is not discussed in \cite{chen2019unpaired}.

 In contrast to all previous works, we propose a novel reconstruction-aware prior distillation method named RaPD for semi-supervised point cloud completion.
 To tackle the data shortage problem, RaPD takes full advantage of the semantic prior hidden in unpaired point clouds and distills the learned prior into the final completion network.
 Our method achieves superior performances than both previous supervised and unsupervised methods only taking a small number of paired point clouds for training.